UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 #### 4.5.2.1 Create another Jenkins Job for Deployment to Prod

-1. Create a second pipeline job, this time for deployment to production environment.
+1. Create a second pipeline job, this time for deployment to our production environment.
     ![](jenkins/newItem.PNG)
     ![](jenkins/jkeApp1Prod.png)